 (3) An alteration of the rules of an incorporated association does not take effect until subsection (2) is complied with.

-18. Change of name of incorporated association
+18. Changing name of incorporated association

 (1) An alteration of the rules of an incorporated association having effect to change the name of the association does not take effect until section 17 is complied with and the approval of the Commissioner is given to the change of name.